-Carolina also offers Residential Learning Program (RLP) options if if your student wants a unique, more inclusive residential learning experience.
-Active involvement in one of the Residential Learning Programs is an ideal way for your student to enjoy all the usual advantages of living on campus in a residence hall-making friends with students from many different backgrounds, playing intramural sports, getting involved with student government, and other activities-and also enjoy the benefits of living in a special environment that supports your student's particular academic goals and personal interests.
+Carolina also offers Residential Learning Program (RLP) options if if you want a unique, more inclusive residential learning experience.
+Active involvement in one of the Residential Learning Programs is an ideal way for you to enjoy all the usual advantages of living on campus in a residence hall-making friends with students from many different backgrounds, playing intramural sports, getting involved with student government, and other activities-and also enjoy the benefits of living in a special environment that supports your particular academic goals and personal interests.
 For more information about RLPs, visit housing.unc.edu/learn/residential-learning-programs.